Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

 \begin{defi} The utility function, denoted by $U(i)$, is associated with the $i$-th codeword.
 It is a predefined function that measures some desired quality of the $i$-th codeword.
-We assume that $U(i)$ has the following properties.
+Furthermore, the considered $U(i)$ have the following properties.